Sometimes, even as adults it can be hard t understand biblical concepts – one of those being the Holy Trinity!

 That picture is actually one of my favorite illustrations and the best way I could think to describe the trinity to anyone, let alone my child.

-It’s a great tool great to refer to and really get your kids to SEE what the trinity is (and isn’t) in a very visual way!
+It’s a great tool to refer to and does an excellent job of getting your kids to SEE who the trinity is (and isn’t) in a very visual way!

 But what is the best age to teach your kids about the trinity?
 That’s a great question!

 Best Age To Teach The Trinity To A Child

 Any biblical concept honestly can be taught to your child from a very young age.
 You would be surprised at how much information our young kiddos can retain!

 Think about it – ABC songs, short jingles from TV shows, etc… they know a lot more than we think!